ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 not be used out of that order (e.g., we can **not** assume that a telephone only interview would have an 11.9% response rate for white people).

-For all surveys with mail, telephone, and personal visits, the data below will add to 100%.
-Since this is unrealistic, we assume that non-response bias for this case matches the census, using the rates in the simulant omission tables in the decennial census section above.
+The data for modes below is for respondents.
+We assume that the non-response bias for ACS matches the census.
+Therefore, we will apply an additional omission rate using the rates in the simulant omission tables in the decennial census section above.

 This data is available as a csv here: J:\Project\simulation_science\prl\data\survey_mode_percent.csv